LoicKonan/4883-PT-Konan/Assignments/A04/p10055/README.md

 #### Description

-I solved the problem by taking difference between the two integers and using the **absolute value function** on the result.
+Solved the problem by taking difference between the two integers, and apllying the **absolute value function** on the result.

 ### Files